-In Setting up your Manager Instance, we quickly copy-pasted the contents of scripts/machine-launch-script. sh into the EC2 Management Console and that script installed many dependencies that FireSim needs using conda, a platform-agnostic package manager, specifically using packages from the conda-forge community.
+In Setting up your Manager Instance, we quickly copy-pasted the contents of scripts/machine-launch-script. sh into the EC2 Management Console and that script installed many dependencies that FireSim needs using conda, a platform-agnostic package manager, specifically using packages from the conda-forge community (or in the case of Setting up your On-Premises Machine, we ran scripts/machine-launch-script.sh).